b0wter/Torpedo/README.md

 * *TokenLifetime*: Expiration time of a single token value.
 This is set the moment the first user uses this token.
 Given in the format $DAYS:HOURS:MINUTES:SECONDS.
 * *CleanExpiredDownloads*: Makes Torpedo periodically check all downloads and delete the token and content files for expired downloads.
 * *CronIntervalInHours*: Interval in which the aforementioned action is performed.
 Given in hours.
+* *UploadsEnabled*: Enables the upload feature for remote users.
+Note that you will still need to create upload tokens manually.
+* *MaxUploadSize*: Maximum size of uploads, given in bytes.
+Please note that the framework currently limits Torpedo to an upload size of about 1.5 GB.

 Docker
 ======